 Things You Should Know Before Studying in Canada

-By Casey September 11, 2018 (Updated July 20, 2020) 4 min. read
+By Casey September 11, 2018 (Updated December 13, 2023) 4 min. read

 Moving to a foreign country to continue your education can introduce some changes and challenges that you will need to prepare yourself for before coming to Canada to study.
-Although Canada is one of the most popular country for higher education there are many things that international students aren’t aware of before coming here.
+Although Canada is one of the most popular countries for higher education there are many things that international students aren’t aware of before coming here.
 There are many things that you should learn about student life in Canada before committing years of your life in Canada.
 Studying in Canada can be very exciting but here are 8 things you should know about studying in Canada.

 1. Studying in Canada is Affordable